The Kills

 The Kills are an English-American rock duo formed by American singer Alison "VV" Mosshart and English guitarist Jamie "Hotel" Hince.
 They are signed to Domino Records.
-Their first four albums, Keep On Your Mean Side, No Wow, Midnight Boom, and Blood Pressures, all reached the UK album chart.
-Their fifth and most recent studio album, Ash & Ice, was released in 2016 and reached the UK Top 20 album chart.
+Their first four albums, Keep On Your Mean Side, No Wow, Midnight Boom, and Blood Pressures, all reached the UK Albums Chart.
+Their fifth studio album, Ash & Ice, was released in 2016 and reached the top 20 of the UK Albums Chart.

 Career

 Discount

 Mosshart and Hince both played in other bands before they formed The Kills in 2001.
 Mosshart was previously the vocalist of punk rock band Discount, while Hince featured in rock bands such as Scarfo and Blyth Power.
 Mosshart encountered Hince when her band was touring England, where Hince was "staying in the flat upstairs from where [she] was staying" in London.
 Mosshart insisted on forming a band with Hince and "really persisted, and eventually we started writing and he encouraged me".
 Hince supplied her with a four-track tape recorder and insisted she write music as well as lyrics while on tour with her band.
 The two continued to exchange music ideas by sending each other tapes.

 Discount disbanded in 2000, and Mosshart moved to London in the same year.
-Before settling on a name, Mosshart and Hince performed as "VV" and "Hotel", respectively, Hince explaining that they "named each other off the top of our heads as a stupid romantic ode to the pop art scene".
+Before settling on a name, Mosshart and Hince performed as "VV" and "Hotel" respectively, Hince explaining that they "named each other off the top of our heads as a stupid romantic ode to the pop art scene".
 The duo opted for The Kills as it "sounded like a band that could exist in any decade".